What are Core Banking Systems?

 Departments Using the Core Banking System

-Most employees at a financial institution depend on the core banking system in some way.
-Employees handling new accounts enter customer data and generate signature cards through the bank’s core system.
+Most employees at a financial institution depend on the core banking solution in some way.
+Employees handling new accounts enter customer or member data and generate signature cards through the institution’s core system.
 Teller modules for check cashing and deposits update the core system.
 Loan officers rely on information from the core to answer questions about amounts owed, past-dues, and collateral.

-Generally, a financial institution’s core banking system integrates with the bank’s accounting system, which makes it easier for back-office users to calculate figures (daily deposits, assets, liabilities, total outstanding loan amounts) and accounting staff to balance the general ledger.
+Generally, a financial institution’s core banking system integrates with the bank or credit union’s accounting system, which makes it easier for back-office users to calculate figures (daily deposits, assets, liabilities, total outstanding loan amounts) and accounting staff to balance the general ledger.

 Automated Functions